john-tornblom/ps5-payload-ftpsrv/README.md

 that has been jailbroken via the [BD-J][bdj] or [webkit][webkit] entry points.

 ## Building
-Assuming you have the [ps5-payload-sdk][sdk] installed on a GNU/Linux machine, the FTP server can be compiled using the following two commands:
+Assuming you have the [ps5-payload-sdk][sdk] installed on a POSIX machine, the FTP server can be compiled using the following two commands:
 ```console
 john@localhost:ftps5-payload$ export PS5_PAYLOAD_SDK=/opt/ps5-payload-sdk
 john@localhost:ftps5-payload$ make
 ```

-You can also compile the FTP server for POSIX-like systems (tested with Linux):
+You can also compile the FTP server for POSIX-like systems (tested with Ubuntu and FreeBSD):
 ```console
 john@localhost:ftps5-payload$ make -f Makefile.posix
 john@localhost:ftps5-payload$ ./ftp-server.elf